St Ivel: Yoghurts

 St Ivel, being owned by Uniq/Unigate, made Shape yoghurts in Wootton Bassett in Wiltshire, until this brand was sold off to Danone for £32m.
 The factory closed in February 2003, having opened in 1908, and is now the Beaufort Park housing estate after being sold for £19m in August 2004.
 The factory was demolished in June 2005.

 Milk

 Under the St Ivel name, Dairy Crest makes milk promoted to school age children with added Omega 3 fatty acids.
 Robert Wiseman Dairies of Scotland tried unsuccessfully to buy the milk division of Unigate in March 2000.
 St Ivel also supply milk to Marks and Spencer.

 Juice

-St Ivel manufacture Mr Juicy.
+St Ivel manufactures Mr Juicy.
 This can be purchased in a range of flavours, however, the most common one is orange.

 Production sites

 St Ivel had other sites in Chichester, Evercreech, Whitchurch, Westbury, Hemyock, Harby, Chard, Minsterley in Shropshire, and St Erth in Cornwall.
 Cheese was made in Haverfordwest, Carmarthen.
+The site in Cornwall specialised in Cornish clotted cream and deserts made with clotted cream, including rice pudding.
+It also produced cheesecakes for Marks & Spencer.

+In popular culture

+An episode of The Benny Hill Show parodied St Ivel in a spoof commercial for "St Evil."
+The name, set against a grassy lawn in large white letters, were moved around first to spell "VILEST," ending with a letter R being dragged in from off-camera to spell "LIVER."